arun-r-007/Motor_Insurance_Full-stack/README.md

 steo by step to setup

+Download            tesseract-ocr-w64-setup-5.4.0.20240606.exe (64 bit)        from       https://github.com/UB-Mannheim/tesseract/wiki     ,

-Download                       Tesseract-OCR  library in                        C:\Program Files\Tesseract-OCR
+Add it as   Tesseract-OCR  library in                   C:\Program Files\Tesseract-OCR

 and install composer from              https://getcomposer.org/          and setup it